-When working with cold porcelain you will want to have on hand standard modeling tools, as well as texturing tools, a container of cornstarch/cornflower to dust your tools to prevent sticking, and some hand cream or baby oil, to coat your hands or tools to prevent sticking.
-To blend successive layers of cold porcelain or 'join' parts you may need to wet the main section with a bit of water or sand it slightly to give it tooth (if it has dried) before you can add on the additional layers.
+When working with cold porcelain you will want to have standard modeling tools on hand as well as texturing tools, a container of cornstarch/cornflower to dust your tools to prevent sticking, and some hand cream or baby oil to coat your hands or tools.
+To blend successive layers of cold porcelain or "join" parts you may need to wet the main section with a bit of water or sand it slightly to give it tooth (if it has dried) before you can add on the additional layers.

 Cold porcelain requires at least 24 hours to air dry.
 Items that are thicker than 1/4 inch (6mm) may require much longer or may be subject to cracking.
 All forms of cold porcelain clay will shrink, usually between 15 and 20 % as they dry.
 Test your mixture to determine how much shrinkage you can expect before you work on larger pieces or you may run into cracking as the clay dries faster on the outside.

 Storing and Displaying Cold Porcelain Models

-Although cold porcelain is very hard and sturdy when dry (depending on the thickness of the pieces) there are some storage and display considerations.
+Depending on the thickness of the piece, cold porcelain is generally very hard and sturdy when dry, though there are some storage and display considerations.
 As cold porcelain is based on starch, it may be attractive to insects and should be kept away from any other art pieces which could suffer insect damage.
 The preservatives used to keep the clay from going moldy in its working state will not protect it against insect infestations.

-Take care with how and where you store or display cold porcelain items.
-As cold porcelain will absorb slight amounts of moisture and is not entirely waterproof, it may need to be protected from moisture or humidity once thoroughly dry using some type of waterproof varnish (acrylic varnish).
+Take care of how and where you store or display cold porcelain items.
+As cold porcelain will absorb slight amounts of moisture and is not entirely waterproof, it may need to be protected from moisture or humidity once thoroughly dry using some type of waterproof acrylic varnish.
 A thorough coating of acrylic paint over the surface may also act as a protectant.
 Cold porcelain models should not be subjected to humid or wet environments.
 If possible, display cold porcelain items in protective glass or acrylic cases, which include a small drying agent package of silica gel to absorb any humidity.